 Effective homemakers don’t just let life happen to them.
 They have a plan.

 Of course, sometimes your plan won’t work out.
-It will be interrupted by sickness, or a broken toilet, or some other circumstance out of your control.
+It will be interrupted by sickness, or a broken toilet, or some other circumstance outside of your control.

 Sometimes the plan will be interrupted long-term, like what happened to me during each of my five pregnancies, where I was stuck in bed for five months!